RIZAL

 Antipolo is known to be the home of Our Lady of Peace and Good Voyage, Nuestra Señora de la Paz y Buenviaje.
 History says this miraculous icon has sailed back and forth between Manila and Acapulco eight times and, on several occassions, was credited with saving her galleon from destruction by pirates and Dutch and British blockades.
 The galleon's safe arrivals were attributed to the miraculous powers of the statuette.
 It was on 26 November 1626 when the Blessed Virgin from Acapulco was canonized by the Arcbishop of Manila, Michael O'Doherty.
 Thousands of devotees pay homage to the Shrine of Our Lady of Peace and Good Voyage.

-Town proper of Antipolo
+Location: Town proper of Antipolo

 How to get there: Walking distance from the bus and jeepneys terminal